RedHatInsights/insights-results-aggregator/docs/local_setup_bare_metal.md

 rebuilding `libyajl` by hands (it is located in `tmp-bootstrap/libyajl` subdirectory).

-Finally, check if binary has been produced can be made:
+Finally, check if binary has been produced:

 ```
 $ ./kcat -V